 - Members may bring as many as two (2) non-member guests each visit.
-The member assumes responsibility for the actions of their guests while at the Club range.
+The member assumes responsibility for the actions of their guests while at the Club.

-- To comply with Mississippi state law, two range flags must be flying before firing may commence.
-The range flag at the northeast corner of the Long Distance Range must be up and a range flag must be raised on the pole nearest the range to be used before any firing may begin.
+- Two range flags must be flying before firing may commence.
+The range flag at the northeast corner of the 600-yard Long Distance Range must be up and a range flag must be raised on the pole nearest the firing line or shooting bay to be used before any firing may begin.

 - Club target frames are provided for member convenience.
 Targets should be mounted to the frames so that bullets impacting the targets do not also impact the target frames.
 Target frames should be at sufficient height so that rounds passing through the target impact the berm at the far end of the range.
 Use the thin wall PVC pipe sections provided to raise target frames as necessary to achieve the desired height to assure bullets strike the impact berm.

-- Only club-owned target frames may be stored in club facilities.
-If you bring a target frame, you must take it with you; it may not be left in club storage facilities.
+- Only Club owned target frames might be stored in Club facilities.
+If you bring a target frame, you must take it with you when you leave.

-- The only steel or reactive targets permitted on ranges are those belonging to the club; other than member-provided paper targets attached to appropriately placed target frames, member-owned “plinking” targets are NOT permitted.
+- The only steel or reactive targets permitted on ranges are those belonging to the Club.
+Member-owned metal or reactive targets are not permitted.

-- The club requires that eye and ear protection be worn by all persons in a firing line or shooting bay or within close proximity to a firing line or shooting bay.
+- The Club requires that eye and ear protection be worn by all persons in a firing line or shooting bay or within close proximity to a firing line or shooting bay.

-- Every member is responsible for cleaning up his/her area after firing.
-All centerfire brass must be picked up as well as any other trash such as empty food packaging, beverage containers, ammunition boxes, etc. Numerous trash containers are available for disposing of rubbish.
-If you use one of the trash containers, please be sure the lid is properly secured to the container when you put it back on so that foraging animals cannot readily dump the contents of the container.
+- Every member is responsible for cleaning up his or her area after firing.
+All center-fire metallic cartridges and shotshells must be picked up as well as any other trash such as empty food packaging, beverage containers, ammunition boxes, etc. Please be sure the lid is properly secured to the container when you put it back on.

 - When not actively shooting, secure and store your firearms so they are not accessible to anyone else.